andmon97/FuzzyRemoteSensingSegmentation/README.md

 ****
 ### Repository content

-- Folder 'ANFIS-imgSatellitari' contains the ANFIS code (to train and test the model)
+- Folder 'ANFIS-imgSatellitari' contains the ANFIS code (to train and test the model).
-- Folder 'preprocessing' contains the original dataset, the pixel dataset and the scripts to generate it
+- Folder 'preprocessing' contains the original dataset, the pixel dataset and the scripts to generate it.
-- Folder 'notebook' contains the notebooks, one shows the train of the model, and another some results of the semantic classification.
-If you want to execute it in Google Colab, please copy the folder  'ANFIS-imgSatellitari' in the 'MyDrive' folder of your Google Drive.
+- Folder 'notebook' contains the notebooks, one shows the train of the model, and another (accessible on Google Colab from the button at the top) some results of the semantic classification.
 - Folder 'report' contains the final report.

 ****